-The examination dates are posted in the course calendar.
+There will be three examinations and the dates are posted in the course calendar.

 2. In-class participation/effort.
 The course directors and instructors will monitor your in-class participation and perceived effort level.
 This will count only when the exam scores are at a borderline level between two categories (e.g., "A" vs. "B").